Earthquake Insurance: A Complete Guide for Homeowners (2023)

 What is earthquake insurance?

 Earthquake insurance pays to repair or replace your property after it’s been damaged or destroyed in an earthquake.
-You may buy earthquake coverage from private insurance companies either as a separate plan or as an endorsement to your homeowners insurance policy.
+You may buy earthquake insurance coverage from private insurance companies either as a separate plan or as an endorsement to your homeowners insurance policy.

 If an earthquake damages your home or belongings, you can file a claim with this coverage.
 You may need to pay a deductible, which is the out-of-pocket cost you’ll pay before coverage kicks in.